Nasyan/ml-clastering/README.md

-Implementing some methods for clustering and dimensionality reduction in Python.
+Implementing some methods for clustering and dimensionality reduction in Python and applying them on the Iris dataset.

 ## Clustering
 - **K-Means Clustering**